 The future of Machine Learning

-Today ML has the ability to process and make sense of vast quantities of data and collect metrics.
+In 2020 Machine Learning has the ability to process and make sense of vast quantities of data and collect metrics.
 ML also has the ability to apply these metrics to develop more complex algorithms that will be able to perform increasingly complex tasks.
 Real-time intelligence for complex decision-making is essential to businesses today.
 The forecasting needed for such decisions based on the performance of the markets in future years will best be accomplished using ML over human force.

 As technology advances even further, more businesses will embrace the AI and ML revolution.
 Competition to make the best use of the enormous data available and machine learning is bound to tighten.
 Businesses with strong ML applications will have a major competitive advantage over rivals.